CoderSerio/Mud.js/docs/guide/README.md

 > In the near future, `Mud.js` will also support accessing the index of the iteration.

 ### Components
-#### Basic Competence
+#### Basic Usage
-Just like encapsulating reusable code into functions, in Mud.js, you can create multiple `HTML` files and easily use them as needed.
+Just like encapsulating reusable code into functions, with `Mud.js`, you can create multiple `HTML` files and easily reuse and combine them.

+> click the tab below to show different HTML file content

 <CodeGroup>
 <CodeGroupItem title="index.html">